 Okay, let’s finish with a joke: where is the best place to hide a dead body?
 The answer: on the second page of Google search results!

 That’s why SEO for small businesses is so important.
-Here at The SEO Upcycler, we’re the No. 1 choice for small businesses and female entrepreneurs who are looking to grow their businesses.
+Here at The SEO Upcycler, we’re the No. 1 choice for small and female entrepreneurs looking to grow their businesses.
 Click here to learn more about our 1-1 SEO intensive session and contact our team to boost your SEO strategy.